-This article is part of a three-article series.
-Be Aware, Be Prepared and now feline urethral obstruction prevention.
-In this article I’ll highlight the things you need to know and the steps you should take to prevent an occurrence (or recurrence) of this condition.As an aside, if you’ve ever had a cat suffer from a urethral obstruction I’d greatly appreciate it if you would take a few minutes to complete our online survey.
+This is the third installment in our "My Cat Can't Pee" series.
+Be Aware, Be Prepared, and now feline urethral obstruction prevention.
+In this article, I’ll highlight the things you need to know and the steps you should take to prevent an occurrence (or recurrence) of this condition.If you’ve ever had a cat suffer from a urethral obstruction, would you please take a few minutes to complete our online survey?
 It's completely anonymous and only takes a few minutes to complete.
-Thanks in advance for your time.
+Sharing your experiences helps us stay more connected to the community and better serve animal lovers everywhere.

-As was touched upon in the Be Aware article, there are certain factors or attributes which are known to increase a cat’s risk for developing a urethral obstruction.
-An expanded list of these risk factors is presented again here, as they are important to consider when developing a plan to decrease your cat’s risk of developing this awful condition.
+In our Be Aware article, there are certain factors or attributes which are known to increase a cat’s risk for developing a urethral obstruction.
+We've included an expanded list of these risk factors again, as they are important to consider when developing a plan to decrease your cat’s risk of developing this awful condition.

 - Male cats are at higher risk than female cats.